chuckcscccl/rustlr/chapter3.md

 non-terminal.

-A grammar declaration such as *`nonterminal E Expr`* or *`typedterminal int i32`* associates types with individual grammar symbols.
+A grammar declaration such as *`nonterminal E Expr`* or *`typedterminal int i32`* associate types with individual grammar symbols.
 If no type is associated, they will be assigned the declared absyntype/valuetype.
-The type associated with the 'topsym' is forced to be the same as the absyntype.  **All types must still implement the Default trait.**
+The type associated with the 'topsym' must be the same as the absyntype.  **All types must still implement the
+Default trait.**

 In demonstrating this feature we will also take the opportunity to define a larger language.
 The grammar below defines a scaled-down version of Java similar to the language in Andrew Appel's compiler textbooks.

-For smaller grammars, using a single abstract syntax type is preferable.  **A downside of using different types is that it becomes more difficult to use an alternative lexical analyzer that does not come with Rustlr.** Semantic values of different types are accommodated on the parse stack by generating for each grammar an enum `RetTypeEnum` that exists only within the generated parser module.
+For smaller grammars, using one abstract syntax type, along with the external state type, is preferable.  **A downside of using different types is that it becomes more difficult to use an alternative lexical analyzer that does not come with Rustlr.** Semantic values of different types are accommodated on the parse stack by generating for each grammar an enum `RetTypeEnum` that exists only within the generated parser module.
-All values must be encoded as a variant of the enum before being stacked, and extracted when popped from the stack.
-One can examine the internal enum in the generated parser.
-The generated parser becomes less readable, however, because of the extra coded needed.
-Rustlr's lexer generation directives `lexname` and `lexvalue` have been modified to generate code that automatically encode/decode with respect to the enum.
-Currently, no support is offered to translate tokens produced by another tokenizer.
+All values must be encoded variants of the enum before being stacked, and extracted when popped from the stack.
+The generated parser becomes less readable because of the extra coded needed.
+Rustlr's lexer generation directives `lexname` and `lexvalue` will generate code that automatically encode/decode with respect to the enum.
+Currently, no support is offered to translate tokens produced by a lexer other than the built-in [StrTokenizer][1].
 The best way to see how to implement a different lexical analyzer is to examine the one that's automatically generated for this grammar (look for `mjenumlexer`) and follow what needs to be done.
 One has to adopt the lexer to the Tokenizer trait as well as the specific enum generated for the grammar.

 We present the definition of the abstract syntax along with the grammar.
 The files to examine are: